[Updated 2020] Boosting Posts on Facebook: All Your Burning Questions Answered

 You can learn more about Facebook ads in our beginner’s guide to creating Facebook ads.

-3. How much does boosting a post cost?
+3. How much does a Facebook boost post cost?

-The minimum cost of a boost is $1 per day, so if you want to boost something for a week the minimum cost will be $7.
+The minimum cost of a boost is $1 per day, and that’s in your local currency too.
+So if you run to run a boost campign for a week, the minimum cost will be $7.

 4. Is it worth it to boost posts?